Emotions and typical development

 They don’t tend to point out interesting things to other people, or respond to interesting things that others point out to them.
 This is called social or joint attention, and the lack of it is one of the early warning signs for ASD.
 Preschoolers with ASD continue to find shared attention difficult and often won’t use words to direct someone else’s attention.

 Children with ASD often also find it hard to use emotion to manage social interactions.
 They might show less concern for others and less ability to comfort others or share emotions.
 They might misread situations and respond with emotions that are off the mark.

-For example, a child with ASD might not comfort a sibling who falls over, or might laugh because he doesn’t recognise that the child is hurt.
+For example, a child with ASD might not comfort a sibling who falls over, or might laugh because they don’t recognise that their sibling is hurt.